berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ![a4](https://i.imgur.com/a6MYBuh.png)
 <br>

-A lot of interesting filenames, especially the `dbadmin` directory. <br>
+We find a  lot of interesting filenames, especially the `dbadmin` directory. <br>
 Anything with *"admin"* in the title may be worth a look. <br>
 Finally, we'll let fimap see if we can dig anywhere we aren't supposed to be able to. <br>